KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Although my implementation uses `os.listdir()` directly, which is an improvement over `os.walk()`, according to the `listdir()` documentation, `os.scandir()` gives better performance than `os.listdir()` for many common use cases.

+For a small, open-source app like mine, performance might not be as much of an issue as it would be for a large-scale system or one that runs the risk of maxing out on resource, such as an app in a private repo using up all of its GitHub Action minutes.

-I learned a lot exploring different approaches, but knowing what I know now, if I were to start over, I would probably use `os.scandir()`, and perhaps, I will create a new version using it.
+But, knowing what I know now, if I were to start over, I would probably use `os.scandir()`, and perhaps, I will create a new version using it anyway.

 ## Make Your Own

 How would you have done it and why?
-Let me know on Twitter or in a GitHub issue.
+Let me know on Twitter [@KatiMichel](https://twitter.com/KatiMichel), in a GitHub issue, or by email kthrnmichel@gmail.com.

 See my TIL- 100 Days of Code Version template for step-by-step instructions for setting up your own TIL.
 Have fun!